 It’s neither prepare the child for the road nor the road for the child.
 It’s drop the kid off at the edge of town and hope for the best.

 I’ve not found the same boldness of process and trust in young leadership outside of the military.
-Hundreds of years of doing the same thing has enabled unique resolve in a less than intuitive activity.
-Such is the military in a nutshell.
+Hundreds of years of doing the same thing has enabled unique resolve in a less than intuitive execution of a critical function.
+Such is much of the military in a nutshell.
 When I transitioned into the corporate world, I found it strange that people cared whether or not I had experience doing something before they paid me to do it for them when clearly it never mattered to my employer before.

 For the first four to six years of life as an officer, the JO is assigned to lead men and women with much more experience in dynamic, high risk environments they’ve never seen before and within which they have no idea how to live.
 By the time a JO wanders out of of junior officer territory and into mid-grade, where one has actually started to get one’s arms around things, they’ve been all over the planet, leading people through ridiculous things for the better part of a decade.